WHAT ARE STIs?

 A common STI that can infect women and men.
 If not treated it can cause serious damage to a woman’s internal organs.
 Read more about chlamydia’s symptoms, risks, and treatments.

 A virus that is spread through sex, by sharing needles when injecting drugs, and from mothers to babies during pregnancy, birth, or breastfeeding.
 HIV is not currently curable but can be controlled with proper medical treatment, allowing most people to live normal lives.
 Read more about HIV.
+Read about HIV and injection drug use.

 Bacterial Vaginosis (BV)